ibm-z-oss-oda/uri-template/README.md

 List and associtative array default values are not supported at this time.

+### Specifying Value Keys

+Sometimes a URI Template is used to provide glue between an API and a given set of data.
+In this case, the names of values needed in the final URL may not match the data provided for the expansion.

+This package allows specifying the key used to pass data into the template. e.g. "{?foo/bar}" will expand to "?foo=<the value provided as bar>"

 ### Partial expansion

 This package allows partial expansion of URI Templates.